 Swimming with Dolphins on the Big Island Wrap Up

 If you want to go swimming with dolphins in Hawaii, Dolphin Quest is the most popular option.
-They have locations at the Kahala Hotel in Waikiki, Oahu as well as the Hilton Waikoloa Village near Kona, Big Island.
+They have locations at the Kahala Hotel in Waikiki, Oahu, and the Hilton Waikoloa Village near Kona, Big Island.

 The Big Island dolphin swim is sure to be a highlight of your Big Island vacation with kids.